-I’ve had the opportunity to attend several different amusement parks over the years for school field trips (more on field trips with low vision here), with my family, and with friends.
+I’ve had the opportunity to attend several different amusement parks over the years for school field trips, with my family, and with friends.
 Because I have a vision impairment, my family and I would often research ahead of time to see what resources were available for us in the parks and how we would be able to access the parks easily.
 This doesn’t mean everything was perfect or that there weren’t a few surprises along the way, but it paid off learning everything we could about the park in advance.
 As part of my Summer Fun series, here are my tips for going to amusement parks with vision impairments and learning about park accessibility.
 This does not cover any specific park, just amusement parks in general.

 Check out park accessibility guides

 Amusement parks are required to comply with the Americans With Disabilities Act (ADA) and be accessible to people with disabilities.
 Many amusement parks have park accessibility guides available on their websites for guests with various disabilities, including vision impairment, hearing impairment, physical impairment, and neurological/cognitive impairment.
 These guides give information about accessing rides, accessible routes, and any other guidelines to ensure a great park experience.
 They can be found on the amusement park website or by searching the park name and “accessibility guide.”
 Guides may also be available in accessible formats at the park.